Lots of good ideas that I can use tomorrow, exactly what I want from CPDAlison Yates, Year Leader, Harlington Upper School

 - …and how do they work, not just in theory, but in practice?

-This is a course designed for class teachers to reflect on their current practice and develop new strategies to motivate students towards higher levels of progress and achievement.
+This is a course designed for class teachers to reflect on their current practice and develop new strategies to measure progress and motivate students towards higher levels of progress and achievement.
 The single biggest contributory factor to a pupil’s attainment and progress is the quality of teaching; this is even more marked for disadvantaged and vulnerable students (double the effect in fact) so the continued improvement of teaching and learning in schools has to be our number one priority.

 Successfully Improving Attainment and Progress in lessons and over time